 - Pursuit of program accreditations for specific academic schools or majors has been an important objective at RMU over the past decade.
 This highly successful effort has resulted in the attainment of eight discipline-specific accreditations (Actuarial Science, Business, Computer Science, Education, Engineering, Nuclear Medicine, Nursing and Nursing Simulation).
 Two-thirds of all RMU undergraduates are now enrolled in accredited academic programs.

 - The most direct evidence of student learning available can be seen in academic programs where students are required to pass comprehensive licensing examinations in order to work in their chosen career.
 Currently, three RMU majors have such a requirement prior to graduation (Education, Nursing and Nuclear Medicine Technology) and several other majors (Accounting, Actuarial Science, and Engineering) require licensing examinations soon afterwards.

-- The University's contract with its faculty union provides incentives for faculty members to engage in course-level assessments of learning outcomes in order to be considered for promotion.
+- The University's contract with its faculty union requires faculty members to engage in assessments of learning outcomes in order to be considered for promotion.

 - A wide variety of other assessment measures are employed at RMU.
 These measure areas such as student satisfaction with RMU's facilities and services, student engagement, employer satisfaction with RMU graduates, job placement rates, and adherence to published industry standards.

 Assessment data is helpful only if it is evaluated and then used to make necessary improvements.
-Several examples are provided of how assessment is used as part of a continuous improvement process at RMU.
-The University also has a well-established, formal process to document its assessments and the improvements made on the basis of assessment data.
+The University has a well-established, formal process to document its assessments and the improvements made on the basis of assessment data.

 RMU has attained discipline-specific accreditations for many of its academic programs to accompany its University-wide accreditation from the Middle States Commission on Higher Education.
 These program-specific accreditations include very specific and stringent requirements that RMU measure student learning in the accredited discipline.
 The possession of the accreditation itself is validation that the accredited academic program has passed in-depth, third-party scrutiny of its faculty, curriculum and outcomes.